 Illinois Models for Change efforts focused on keeping young people in the developmentally-appropriate jurisdictional boundaries of the juvenile court, expanding community-based alternatives to the confinement and formal processing of juveniles, and reducing disproportionate minority contact with the juvenile justice system.

-Advocating for changes to juvenile court jurisdiction
+Advocating for changes to juvenile court jurisdiction.

-Promotion of “Redeploy Illinois”
+Promotion of “Redeploy Illinois.”

-Strengthening community-based alternatives
+Strengthening community-based alternatives.

-Illinois Models for Change reform work is coordinated by Loyola University of Chicago School of Law’s Civitas ChildLaw Center.
+Illinois Models for Change reform work was coordinated by Loyola University of Chicago School of Law’s Civitas ChildLaw Center.
 To learn more about Models for Change work in Illinois, or how to support juvenile justice reform work in the state, contact program manager Lisa Jacobs at: firstname.lastname@example.org or 312-915-7876.